junxit/us-congress-bills-113/metadata.md

 - 2013-09-25 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-111.
 Additional views filed.
 - 2013-09-25 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute.
 With written report No. 113-111.
 Additional views filed.
 - 2013-09-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 199.
+- 2013-10-10 — Amendment SA 2001 agreed to in Senate by Unanimous Consent.
+- 2013-10-10 — Amendment SA 2001 proposed by Senator Reid for Senator Carper. (consideration: CR S7387; text: CR S7387) To amend the title.
+- 2013-10-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7387; text of amendment in the nature of a substitute: CR S7387)
+- 2013-10-10 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2013-10-10 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2013-10-10 — Senate amendment agreed to: Amendment SA 2001 agreed to in Senate by Unanimous Consent.
+- 2013-10-10 — Senate amendment proposed (on the floor): Amendment SA 2001 proposed by Senator Reid for Senator Carper.(consideration: CR S7387; text: CR S7387)
+- 2013-10-10 — Senate amendment submitted